BadrulAlom/BadrulAlom.github.io/index.md

 *Uses: Keras, Convolutional Neural Nets*

 #### [NLP: Sentence order prediction](https://github.com/BadrulAlom/Sentence-Order-Prediction)
-Group MSc project in which we try to order sentences using an LSTM model with word embeddings.
+Group project in which we try to order sentences using an LSTM model with word embeddings.

 *Uses: Tensorflow, LSTM, Word embedding*